OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## Which exact repositories do you intend to transfer to the GitHub organization of the OpenRail Association?

 Originally, the repository contains a JSON API.
-We will split of the logic from the API and put it in a seperate repository.
-The API wrapper is not very usefull to opensource, so we will only opensource the library repository.
+We will split of the logic from the API and put it in a separate repository.
+The API wrapper is not very useful to opensource, so we will only opensource the library repository.

 ## What is the project's main license?